Nagoya University

 (2) Graduation and Completion Criteria (Requirements)

-At the School of Informatics, students are required to obtain at least 41 credits for Department of Natural Informatics and Department of Computer Science or at least 40 credits for Department of Human and Social Informatics from among Common Basic Courses, Liberal Education Courses, and Department Courses, according to the requirements set by each department.
+At the School of Informatics, students are required to obtain 44 credits in Liberal Arts and Sciences Courses from the following categories, according to the requirements set by each department: Basic Liberal Arts and Sciences Courses; Basic Courses in Humanities and Social Sciences; Basic Courses in Natural Sciences; Liberal Education Courses in Humanities and Social Sciences; Liberal Education Courses in Natural Sciences; Liberal Education Courses in Interdisciplinary Fields.
 Specialized Courses include Basic Specialized Courses, Specialized Courses, Related Specialized Courses, and Graduation Research.
-Students must obtain a total of at least 128 credits, consisting of 30 to 34 credits from Basic Specialized Courses, at least 42 credits from Specialized Courses, and 2 to 10 credits from Related Specialized Courses, for a total of at least 87 credits for Department of Natural Informatics and Department of Computer Science or at least 88 credits for Department of Human and Social Informatics.
+Students must obtain a total of at least 84 credits, consisting of 30 to 34 credits from Basic Specialized Courses, 38 to 50 credits from Specialized Courses, and 2 to 10 credits from Related Specialized Courses.
 The Specialized Courses include six credits for Graduation Research.
 To meet the graduation requirements, as a rule, students must be enrolled for at least 4 years, earn a total of at least 128 credits, and pass the Graduation Research examination.

 Curriculum Policies — Policies for Organizing and Implementing the Curriculum